 Steps to application:

-- Apply online to the WSU Graduate School for acceptance to the university.
+- Apply online to the WSU Graduate School for acceptance to the university, and simultaneously

 - Submit supplemental materials to the department for acceptance into the degree program.